BEST WESTERN Orlando West

-The Crealdé School of Art offers all Winter Park guests a year-round curriculum of over 100 visual art classes.
-Adults can take part in over 80 studio courses in ceramics, sculpture, painting, drawing, and photography.
-Families can register their kids in the Young Artist Program or have them attend the Summer Art Camp for children and teens.
+Established in 1975, the Crealdé School of Art offers all Winter Park guests a year-round curriculum of over 100 visual art classes.
+Adults can take part in over 80 studio courses while families can register their kids in the Young Artist Program or have them attend the Summer Art Camp for children and teens.

 The school also features some of the most unique art galleries in the Orlando area.
-Explore three galleries, a contemporary sculpture garden, or drop by the Visiting Artist Workshop series.
-Guests can also take part in the school's numerous community outreach programs.
+Explore three galleries, a contemporary sculpture garden, or drop by the Visiting Artist Workshop series or Hannibal Square Heritage Center.

 Make some new dolphin friends on your next visit to Orlando.
 Discovery Cove is an aquatic theme park in Orlando, found just off of Central Florida Parkway and International Drive.
 Owned and operated by SeaWorld Parks & Entertainment, Discovery Cove allows guests the chance to swim and interact with bottlenose dolphins in controlled environments.

 Along with bottlenose dolphins, you'll be able to interact with other animals like rays, tropical birds and fish, and plenty of land animals – it's always an adventure at Discovery Cove.
 The park does have a max guest capacity of 1,300 per day, creating a more intimate experience.